SapienzaNLP/LeakDistill/README.md

 # LeakDistill
 This is the repo for [Incorporating Graph Information in Transformer-based AMR Parsing](https://arxiv.org/abs/2306.13467).
-The paper introduces a novel way to incorporate strcutural information at training time using Structural Adapters.
-This repo is an extention of SPRING [repo](https://github.com/SapienzaNLP/spring).
+The paper introduces a novel way to incorporate structural information at training time using Structural Adapters.
+This repo is an extension of SPRING [repo](https://github.com/SapienzaNLP/spring).
 If you use our code, please reference this work in your paper:

 ```